Bystander effect: Kitty Genovese

 On March 13, 1964, 28-year-old bartender Catherine "Kitty" Genovese was stabbed, sexually assaulted, and murdered while walking home from work at 3 a.m. in Queens, New York.
 The case is widely known for originally stimulating social psychological research into the "bystander effect".
 According to a sensationalized article in The New York Times, 38 witnesses watched the stabbings but did not intervene or even call the police until after the attacker fled and Genovese had died.

 The shocking account drew widespread public attention and many newspaper editorials.
 Psychology researchers Latané and Darley attributed the lack of help by witnesses to diffusion of responsibility: because each witness saw others witnessing the same event, they assumed that the others would be taking responsibility and calling the police, and therefore did nothing to stop the situation themselves.

 An article published in American Psychologist in 2007 found that the story of Genovese's murder had been exaggerated by the media.
-There were far fewer than 38 eyewitnesses, the police were called at least once during the attack, and many of the bystanders who overheard the attack could not actually see the event.
+There were far fewer than 38 eyewitnesses; the police were called at least once during the attack, and many of the bystanders who overheard the attack could not actually see the event.
 In 2016, The New York Times called its own reporting "flawed", stating that the original story "grossly exaggerated the number of witnesses and what they had perceived".

 Jane Doe of Richmond High

-On October 24, 2009, a female student of at Richmond High School was gang-raped and beaten by a group of boys and men after a classmate invited her to a dark courtyard outside the school's homecoming dance.
+On October 24, 2009, a female student at Richmond High School was gang-raped and beaten by a group of boys and men after a classmate invited her to a dark courtyard outside the school's homecoming dance.
 It was reported that she was treated politely and drank brandy with the group before the assault took place, which lasted two and a half hours before a young woman notified the police.
 As many as 20 people witnessed the incident, with several reportedly cheering and videotaping it.
 She was hospitalised for scrapes and bruises all over her face and body, and later sustained scars from cigarette burns on her back, as well as hips that regularly pop out of place.
 The case drew nationwide outrage in the United States.